 Clinics and Practical Training

-Through clinics, externships, moot court opportunities, and transition-to-practice capstone courses, the CUA Law experience prepares students to graduate with practice-ready skills.
+Through clinics, externships, moot court opportunities, and transition-to-practice capstone courses, the Catholic Law experience prepares students to graduate with practice-ready skills.